konradbloor/objc-simplenbayes/README.md

-So to clarify, there is not really any original work here - this is a derivative work of oasic's nbayes project where I have applied mostly the same tests, and the functionality should be exactly the same, although I have changed where some functionality lies by factoring out some logic, or sometimes introducing functions to substitute when a ruby function that was used that had no counterpart that I could find in Foundation.
+So to clarify, there is not really any original work here - this is a derivative work of oasic's nbayes project where I have applied mostly the same tests, and the functionality should be exactly the same, although I have changed where some functionality lies by factoring out some logic, or sometimes I introduced a function to substitute for a ruby function that had no counterpart I could find in Foundation.

 To-do
 -----